ternandsparrow/landuse-raster-south-australia/README.md

 All the steps required to generate a raster of land uses for South Australia.

 ## What data are we working with?
 We're working with the https://data.sa.gov.au/data/dataset/land-use-aclump dataset here.
+See the `docs` directory for statistics on the raster as well as a lookup for what each landuse code is.

 ## How to build the raster
 You'll need the following to use this repo: